ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 ============================

-Ground segmentation in point cloud data is the process of separating ground points from non-ground points.
+Ground segmentation in point cloud data is the process of separating ground points from obstacle points.
 This task is fundamental for perception in mobile robotics, where safety and reliable operation depend on the precise detection of obstacles and navigable surfaces.
+A single LiDAR scan can contain over a million points, capturing both ground and obstacle surfaces within the region of interest.
+However, not all points are equally relevant for downstream perception tasks.
+For example, object and obstacle detection algorithms often misclassify ground points as obstacles, leading to false positives that can compromise safety and increase computational load.
+Accurate ground segmentation is essential for reliable perception, traversability analysis, navigation, and map generation in autonomous systems.
+By effectively distinguishing between ground and obstacle points, we can create more accurate costmaps that allow the robot to navigate safely and efficiently in complex environments.

+**Benefits of Ground Segmentation:**

+- **Reduced false positives**: Eliminates misclassified ground points that would otherwise block navigation
+- **Improved computational efficiency**: Filters irrelevant points before processing, reducing memory and CPU usage
+- **Enhanced traversability analysis**: Accurately identifies traversable terrain for safe navigation planning
+- **Better obstacle detection**: Focuses processing on actual obstacles rather than terrain variations
+- **Robust slope handling**: Distinguishes between navigable slopes and actual blocking obstacles
+- **Underground/tunnel navigation**: Enables navigation in challenging environments where traditional costmaps fail

 Raw Input Point Cloud:

 .. image:: images/Navigation2_with_Ground_Consistency/raw_points.png
    :alt: Raw Input Point Cloud

-Segmented Ground (Green) and Non-Ground Points (Magenta) based on `GSeg3D <https://github.com/dfki-ric/ground_segmentation_ros2>`_:
+Segmented Ground (Green) and Obstacle Points (Magenta) based on `GSeg3D <https://github.com/dfki-ric/ground_segmentation_ros2>`_:

 .. image:: images/Navigation2_with_Ground_Consistency/segmented_points.png
-   :alt: Segmented Ground and Non-Ground Points
+   :alt: Segmented Ground and Obstacle Points

-Ground segmentation results enable us to reason about terrain geometry and make smarter decisions about what constitutes obstacles versus traversable surfaces.
-While ground segmentation is traditionally used to filter out ground points from costmaps, we can instead use ground points to implement an evidence accumulation and height-based classification system.
-This approach creates more accurate and stable costmaps in challenging environments.
+While ground segmentation is traditionally used to filter out ground points from costmaps, we can instead use ground points in our decision-making process to implement an evidence accumulation and height-based classification system.
+This approach creates more accurate and stable costmaps in outdoor challenging environments.

 Ground Consistency Layer
 ========================

-Ground Consistency is a costmap layer that uses the output of ground segmentation to create a more intelligent costmap for navigation.
+Ground Consistency is a costmap layer that leverages ground segmentation to create more reliable occupancy estimates for navigation in challenging outdoor environments.

+**Key Features:**

-Instead of simply filtering out ground points from the costmap, the Ground Consistency layer implements an evidence-based probabilistic approach for cell occupancy estimation.
-It does this by maintaining accumulated evidence of ground and non-ground points over multiple sensor observations rather than making binary decisions on individual observations.
+- **Evidence-Based Probabilistic Approach**: Maintains accumulated evidence of ground and obstacle points across multiple sensor observations, rather than making binary decisions on individual measurements
-This section describes the three core mechanisms.

-The ground and non-ground points compete with each other to determine the occupancy status of each cell in the costmap.
-The layer also incorporates height-based classification to distinguish between actual obstacles and traversable terrain variations, such as slopes or small bumps.
+- **Evidence Competition**: Ground and obstacle points compete to determine the true occupancy status of each costmap cell, reducing false positives and false negatives
+- **Height-Based Classification**: Distinguishes between actual obstacles and terrain variations (e.g., slopes, small bumps) by evaluating obstacle height relative to local ground level
+- **Temporal Stability**: Evidence accumulates and decays over time, creating smooth transitions between free and occupied states while maintaining responsiveness to environmental changes
+- **Noise Resilience**: Protects against isolated sensor noise by requiring sustained evidence before marking a cell as occupied

 Let's look at the core mechanisms in more detail:

 1. Evidence Accumulation and Competition System
 -----------------------------------------------

-Each grid cell collects two types of evidence: ground and obstacle.
+Each grid cell in the layer maintains two types of evidence: ground and obstacle.
 As new sensor data arrives, these scores are updated and compared to estimate how likely the cell is occupied.
-Evidence weights can be adjusted differently (e.g., obstacle evidence may be weighted more heavily than ground evidence) to create a safety bias.
+Evidence weights for ground and obstacle points can be adjusted independently (e.g., obstacle evidence may be weighted more heavily than ground evidence) to create a safety bias.

 A cell is marked as an obstacle only when there is both: